HeapHopper/Spotit/markdown/02_exploratory_data_analysis.md

 Notice the high number of 0 popularity tracks.
-Spoiler alert: this data is valid, from recent years - and was not considerd as an outlier when looking for outliers.
+Spoiler alert: this data is valid, from recent years - and was not considered as an outlier when looking for outliers.

 For now lets keep using the statistical tools, starting with skewness: